yoander/githubget/README.md

 ## TODO

-- Caching the response in order the plugin can be used on very heavy load sites
+- Caching the response so be used on very heavy load sites
 - Add shortcode attribute (accountname) in order to fetch content from any public repository
--
+- Multiuser and Multisite.